-The Famous Potatoes state ranks 50th for average annual wage, per-capita income, and for wage increases since 2007.
+The Famous Potatoes state ranks 50th for average annual wage, per-capita income and wage increases since 2007.
 It also has the greatest percentage of minimum-wage workers in America.

 After hearing those figures Thursday as they reviewed Idaho’s economic outlook, state legislative leaders said it’s time to figure out how to reverse that “dubious distinction” for the state.

 “I don’t think anybody’s proud of that No. 1,” said House Speaker Scott Bedke, R-Oakley.

 He quizzed the state’s new Labor Department director, Ken Edmunds, about why the state ranks so poorly.
 “We need to understand, I think, as a state this phenomenon here, so that we can address this as we shape policy to improve these numbers,” Bedke said.